NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Bog Mummy Cultist.md

 abilities_mid:
   - name: ""
   - name: "Breath of the Bog"
     desc: " (aura,divine,mental) 30 feet.
 A creature that begins its turn within the area feels as if its lungs were filling with water and must succeed at a DC 25 Fortitude check save or be unable to speak or breathe.
-The creature can still hold its breath and can attempt a new saving throw at the end of its turn.\nA creature that succeeds is temporarily immune to breath of the bog for 24 hours."
+The creature can still hold its breath and can attempt a new saving throw at the end of its turn.\n\nA creature that succeeds is temporarily immune to breath of the bog for 24 hours."

   - name: "Rejuvenation"
     desc: " (divine) Unless the damage that destroys a bog mummy cultist is vitality damage, necromantic energies rebuild its body from swamp muck 1 week later.
 If the uncompleted body is destroyed during that time, the process starts anew.
 Anyone who succeeds at a DC 26 Religion check check to Recall Knowledge realizes that a consecrate ritual performed on the site that a bog mummy cultist was destroyed prevents its rejuvenation, the way vitality damage prevents the rejuvenation from occurring."

   - name: "Rise Up"
-    desc: "`pf2:r`  **Trigger** A creature walks on top of a bog mummy cultist that lies buried in the mud or peat below\n**Requirements** Initiative has not yet been rolled\n**Effect** The bog mummy automatically notices the creature and [[Actions/Burrow|Burrows]] before rolling initiative."
+    desc: "`pf2:r`  **Trigger** A creature walks on top of a bog mummy cultist that lies buried in the mud or peat below\n\n**Requirements** Initiative has not yet been rolled\n* * *\n\n**Effect** The bog mummy automatically notices the creature and [[Actions/Burrow|Burrows]] before rolling initiative."

 attacks:
   - name: ""